Basics of Number Series

 An easy way to identify such series is that the numbers might not increase consistently.
 They usually increase and decrease continuously.

 5. Special Number Series -

-(a) Prime Numbers: Prime numbers are special numbers that are divisible only by 1 and themselves, which means it is not possible to factorize the prime numbers.
+(a) Prime Numbers: Prime numbers are special numbers who are divisible only by 1 and itself, which means it is not possible to factorize the prime numbers.